dinesh008luck/dinesh008Luck/README.md

+# 👋 Dinesh Kumar
-# 📊 Data Analyst & BI Specialist
+## 📊 Data Analyst & BI Specialist

 ## 👨‍💻 Professional Profile
 With **8 years of experience** in data management, analysis, and visualization, I specialize in working with large datasets to deliver **actionable insights**.
 Skilled in **Power BI, SQL, and Excel**, I create clear, impactful dashboards and reports that meet business needs.